dylibso/chicory/README.md

 * WASI support
     * We may develop this outside of this library
     * Which version we target may depend on when we achieve the goals
-* Support JITing to JVM bytecode
+* Support AOT or JIT JVM bytecode
-    * Only if it can be done safely
+  * There is some prior art here so it can be done
+  * But we want to get our interpreter engine and testsuite solid before we tackle this
 * Demonstrate performance benefits for at least some subset of use cases
 * Support some future standards like Threads, GC, and Component Model